vinayak1809/medium-clone/README.md

 # medium-clone
-clone website of medium(blog website) using html-css-flask-mysql
+Clone website of medium(blog website) using html-css-flask-mysql